taupirho/ml-decisiontree/README.md

 0	        |20 |Y	      |0	          |PhD	              |Y
 ```

 So we’re trying to predict whether a person will get a job based on their age, experience, education level and number of previous employers.
-The attached python notebook will demonstrate the use of decision trees using scikitlearn and some basic numpy/panda/dataframe operations.
+The attached jupyter/python notebook will demonstrate the use of decision trees using scikitlearn and some basic numpy/panda/dataframe operations.